How to open and view a PDF in React Native

 If you’re using the latest version of the JDK, you’ll need to change the Gradle version of your project so it can recognize the JDK.
 You can do that by going to {project root folder}/android/gradle/wrapper/gradle-wrapper.properties and changing the distributionUrl value to upgrade the Gradle version.

-Step 2 — Creating a New React Native App
+Step 2 — Creating a new React Native app

-You can use react-native to create a new React Native app from the command line.
+Create a new React Native app from the command line.
 This example uses the name OpeningaPDF for the app:

-npx react-native init OpeningaPDF
+npx @react-native-community/cli init OpeningaPDF

 For the rest of the tutorial, you’ll work in OpeningaPDF: